 Question fatigue occurs when there are long and challenging questions in the employee survey.
 Such questions make the experience of taking a survey highly tiresome and dull.

 Employee surveys that are overly long can make workers feel drained and disengaged while answering the questions.
-Additionally, long surveys often begin to stray away from the core areas of focus.
+Additionally, long surveys often tends to stray away from the core areas of focus.